insapathogenomics/ReporTree/README.md

                         positions/loci (i.e. columns)! [default: 0.0 - content
                         of missing data is not considered during matrix/alignment cleaning].
-  --wgMLST              Set if your profile is based on wgMLST scheme (if set,
+  --wgMLST              Set if your profile is based on wgMLST scheme
-                        '--loci-called' will be applied after '--site-
-                        inclusion')

 Processing profiles:
   Processing profiles